ismasan/jbundle/README.md

     end

 config.version.releaseble returns an array with with all created versions (ie. ['1.6.1', '1.6'] or just ['1.6.1-pre'] for prereleases).

+Files in subdirectories in the src directory will keep the local directory tree, so

+    file 'foo/text.txt'

+Ends up as ./dist/1.6/foo/text.txt and ./dist/1.6.1/foo/text.txt

+You can also copy to a different file name in the target directory using hash notation

+    file 'foo/text.txt' => 'bar.txt'

 ## Pre-releases